Cufee/feedlr-yt/docs/FRONTEND.md

 # Frontend Development Guide

+For the Tailwind-first Liquid Glass redesign direction and full migration inventory/plan, see `docs/LIQUID-GLASS-REDESIGN.md`.

 ## Template System (Templ)

 This project uses [Templ](https://templ.guide/) - a type-safe templating language for Go that compiles to Go code.